lachho/blog/content/setting-up-for-success/extracurricular-activities.md

 ---
-title: "Extracurricular Activities"
+title: "Extracurriculars: A (not-so) Secret Weapon"
-summary: "The importance of extracurriculars and how they boost your profile."
+summary: "How everything you do supercharges your profile and net-value."
 tags: ["extracurriculars", "student life", "resume"]
 ---
 Extracurriculars are an excellent way to spend your time, and have its place on your resume.